Volkmann ischemic contracture is a deformity of the hand, fingers, and wrist caused by injury to the muscles of the forearm.

 When to Contact a Medical Professional

-Contact your health care provider for an appointment if you have had an injury to your elbow or forearm and have developed swelling, numbness, and pain keeps getting worse.
+Contact your provider right away if you have had an injury to your elbow or forearm and have developed swelling, numbness, and pain keeps getting worse.

 Ischemic contracture - Volkmann; Compartment syndrome - Volkmann ischemic contracture

 Jobe MT.
 Compartment syndrome and Volkmann contracture.
 In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 12th ed.
 Philadelphia, PA: Elsevier Mosby; 2013:chap 74.

 Netscher D, Murphy KD, Fiore NA.
 Hand surgery.
 In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 20th ed.
 Philadelphia, PA: Elsevier; 2017:chap 69.